-This is the best chocolate avocado muffins recipe!
+These are the best chocolate avocado muffins.
 Easy and simple to make these healthy chocolate muffins are so moist and fudgy.
-You will love that they are dairy free, gluten free, high in protein, and made with no banana.
-They freeze really well and are perfect for meal prep.
+You will love that they are gluten free, dairy free, and high in protein.
+They freeze well and are perfect for meal prep.

 Why you will love this recipe:

-- These chocolate chip avocado muffins are so good!
+- These gluten-free chocolate avocado muffins are so good!
 They are moist, fudgy, and filled with melty chocolate.
+They taste like you are eating dark chocolate cake but are so much healthier.

-- These healthy avocado almond flour muffins are suitable for many diets because they are gluten-free, dairy-free, grain-free and paleo.
+- These healthy avocado muffins are suitable for many diets because they are gluten-free, dairy-free, refined sugar free, grain-free and paleo.

-If you love chocolate avocado recipes you will also love chocolate avocado fudgesicles.
+If you love chocolate avocado recipes you will also love chocolate avocado fudgesicles and avocado brownies.

 - Cocoa powder - you can use cocoa powder or cacao powder.
 Either one would work great for this double chocolate muffin recipe!